smaurice101/readthedocs/docs/source/tmlbuilds.rst

      'docfolderingestinterval': '900', # how often you want TML to RE-LOAD the files in docfolder - enter the number of SECONDS
      'useidentifierinprompt': '1', # If 1, this uses the identifier in the TML json output and appends it to prompt, If 0, it uses the prompt only
      'searchterms': '192.168.--identifier--,authentication failure',
+     'temperature' : '0.1', # This value ranges between 0 and 1, it controls how conservative LLM model will be, if 0 very very, if 1 it will hallucinate
+     'vectorsearchtype' : 'Manhattan', # this is for the Qdrant Search algorithm.  it can be: Cosine, Euclid, Dot, or Manhattan
      'streamall': '1'
     }